Trucbizar365/Laura/README.md

 ## Project Structure and CMake

-This project uses a slightly more advanced CMake setup to promote code organization and reusability:

 * **Core as a Static Library:** The `core` directory contains its own CMakeLists.txt file and is configured to be built as a static library.
 This means the compiled code from the `core` directory is packaged into a single `.lib` (Windows) or `.a` (Linux) file.

 * **Application Linking:** The `app` directory doesn't have its own CMakeLists.txt.
 Instead, the root CMakeLists.txt handles: